raben12paste/3D-maps-Voxy-Addon/README.md

 - Full-screen 3D map opened with the `M` key.
 - Voxy-powered terrain data for long-range world previews.
 - Smooth camera movement, zoom, rotation, and centering on the player.
-- Waypoints visible both on the map and in normal gameplay.
-- Double-click on the map to create a waypoint.
-- Select a waypoint to rename, hide the waypoint panel, or delete it.
 - Polish and English translations.
 - Client command for debug logs: `/3dmaps debug on/off`.
-- Warning when Voxy is missing or when an untested Voxy version is detected.

 ## Requirements